MILES: A short story by Aleksandr Beaudoin

 Being the naive student I was, I gave in and let my curiosity lead the way, guided by the mature woman in the black fur coat with sharp eyes.
 Just a whisper of her foreign tongue was enough to obliterate the years of walls I had built up for myself.
 A single word and she was able to break me.
 But for the first time, I wanted to be broken; if only to be rebuilt into the person I had always craved to be but was too ashamed to show.
 She was the key to my longly needed resurrection…

-MUSIC IS: A modern novel and feature screenplay (in progress)
+MUSIC IS: A musical novel and feature screenplay (in progress)

 SYNOPSIS: Two young and aspiring DJ’s drive across America in the pursuit of achieving ultimate musical control.
-However, as their recognition grows and an arpeggio of unprecedented events leads to a distressing mystery, both partners are suddenly forced to question their understanding of the other and their career, and wonder, who’s point of view was actually conducting the soundtrack of their life?
+However, as their recognition grows and an arpeggio of unprecedented events leads to a distressing mystery, both partners are suddenly forced to question their understanding of the other and their career, and wonder, who’s point of view was actually conducting the soundtrack of their life all along?

 “I want to show you something,” the voice said.